GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 quality of user experience or subtle intricacies of project management.
 Although if you are asking yourself more mundane questions, such as: "How should I partition these classes?" or "How to implement API of the business layer?" this post is for you.
 We begin with well-known basic concepts that you may have encountered elsewhere, but not suspected that they are all parts of a larger picture, and finish with rarely-read graduate-level literature.
-Maybe at the end you will find your own answer to the question - how to design software systems?
+Maybe at the end, you will find your own answer to the question - how to design software systems?

 Software engineering, in its essence, is the art of creating abstractions.
 Quality and elaboration of the used